 Akiya Fukada President NBC Meshtec Inc. Providing high value-added products using our state-of-the-art mesh technology NBC Meshtec sells high-performance advanced industrial materials and develops new highperformance products.
 We use our strong product development and manufacturing technology capabilities to create a wide variety of high-performance mesh cloth offerings.
 We are also creating new businesses for expansion into new areas like the environmental, medical, and health fields, where we anticipate growing demand for mesh cloth technologies.
-Strengths - Development and manufacturing technologies for high-performance mesh for thinning and densifying - Catalyst, bio-, and nanotechnologies enabling us to develop products with dust proofing, antifouling, water repelling functions - Molded plastic business with integrated mesh and molding technologies the Long-Term Vision
+Strengths - Development and manufacturing technologies for high-performance mesh for thinning and densifying - Catalyst, bio-, and nanotechnologies enabling us to develop products with dust proofing, antifouling, water repelling functions - Molded plastic business with integrated mesh and molding technologies Opportunities and Risks - Growing demand in new areas, such as the environmental, medical, and health fields - Increasing demand for high-performance mesh for use in electronic devices and circuit molding created by advances in new - Changes in supply chains triggered by trade friction or geopolitical risk